mpv-player/mpv/DOCS/man/options.rst

     Run the demuxer in a separate thread, and let it prefetch a certain amount of packets (default: no).

+``--demuxer-readahead-secs=N``
+    If ``--demuxer-thread`` is enabled, this controls how much the demuxer should buffer ahead in seconds (default: 0.2).
+As long as no packet has a timestamp difference higher than the readahead amount relative to the last packet returned to the decoder, the demuxer keeps reading.

+    (This value tends to be fuzzy, because many file formats don't store linear timestamps.)

 ``--demuxer-readahead-packets=N``
     If ``--demuxer-thread`` is enabled, this controls how much the demuxer should buffer ahead.
-If the number of packets in the packet queue exceeds ``--demuxer-readahead-packets``, or the total number of bytes exceeds ``--demuxer-readahead-bytes``, the thread stops reading ahead.
+As long as the number of packets in the packet queue doesn't exceed ``--demuxer-readahead-packets``, and the total number of bytes doesn't exceed ``--demuxer-readahead-bytes``, the thread keeps reading ahead.

     Note that if you set these options near the maximum, you might get a packet queue overflow warning.